MakieOrg/Makie.jl/docs/src/plot_method_signatures.md

 ### With Non-Mutating Plotting Functions

-Using the non-mutating plotting functions with figure positions creates new axes at the given locations.
+Using the non-mutating plotting functions with GridPositions creates new axes at the given locations.
 If a GridLayout along the nesting levels doesn't exist, yet, it is created automatically for convenience.

 ```@example